 J-Bone explaining that Jones is a "junkie" and demonstrating that he requires some unnamed drug from a syringe.

-An additional scene of Takahashi mourning the loss of his daughter, while observing a holographic projection her.
+An additional scene of Takahashi mourning the loss of his daughter, while observing a holographic projection of her.

 J-Bone's distorted visage appearing on Takahashi's Video Phone to encourage him to rebel against his corporate superiors.

 An additional lecture from the AI woman, speaking to Takahashi; she appears with long, curly, blonde hair that the character is never seen having in any of her other scenes.
 In the Japanese cut, this scene is the character's first appearance.